cgshep/voyager-cpu/README.md

-# Sphinx CPU
+# Voyager CPU

-Sphinx CPU is an experimental Python emulator of a 32-bit RISC-V core.
-It's built with simplicity in mind for research and educational purposes.
+Voyager is a (very) experimental Python emulator of a 32-bit RISC-V core.
+It's built for research and education with simplicity in mind.

 ## Features